timeplus-io/docs/docs/alert.md

 :::

 Timeplus provides out-of-box charts and dashboards.
 You can also create [sinks](destination) to send downsampled data to Kafka or other message buses, or notify others via email/slack.
-You can even send new message to Kafka, then consume such message timely in the downstream system.
+You can even send new messages to Kafka, then consume such messages timely in the downstream system.
 This could be a solution for alerting and automation.

 Since it's a common use case to define and manage alerts, Timeplus started supporting alerts out-of-box.